asinghk111/SU2-Mesh-in-GMESH/README.md

-# This Repository is demonstration of creating C type mesh for airfoil in GMESH
+# Tutorials of creating C type mesh for airfoil in GMESH